jaapgeurts/snap-template/README.md

 # Snap!
-Web Framwork tutorial template
+Web Framework tutorial template

 This template demonstrates the basic use of the Snap! web framework.
 It is also used as the starting point for the Snap! tutorial.